sonya75/iobbgen/README.md

 ```

 The first variable is the URL of the page where snare.js is being loaded, the second variable is the proxy.

+## Update

+I have added iOS device fingerprint generator.
+Its for Iovation iOS SDK version 4.3.0, the same one used in Nike's SNKRS iOS app.
+Currently the script has some pre-populated fields about the device that was used to generate a sample device id.
+Those fields are at the beginning of the script and should be changed according to the country and the device its supposed to imitate.

+There is also detailed description of the information the fingerprint contains.